pytorch/rfcs/RFC-0042-aecf-multimodal-fusion.md

 AECF demonstrates +18pp mAP improvement on missing-input scenarios while reducing Expected Calibration Error (ECE) by up to 200%, with only 1% runtime overhead.

+> **📁 Reference Implementation**: A complete working implementation with comprehensive tests and benchmarks is included in the `reference-implementation/` directory of this RFC.
+See [`REFERENCE_README.md`](reference-implementation/REFERENCE_README.md) for details.

 ## **Motivation**

 ### Real-World Problem